 We've all heard about some pretty crazy bogus beauty products.
-It seems like every time a new buzzword hits a trending hashtag on Twitter, a thousand weird concoctions come out of the woodwork, many of them boasting false claims of miracle work that aren't really going to do anything but pilfer a person's wallet when it comes down to it.
+It seems like every time a new buzzword hits a trending hashtag on Twitter, a thousand weird concoctions come out of the woodwork.
+After all, what does aftershave do?

 Then, there are those tried-and-true products and ingredients people have relied on for generations.
 They've become so integral to the landscape of proper grooming that you'll seldom see a bathroom without them: deodorant, facial moisturizer, sunscreen, face wash, toothpaste.